Guide for self-assessing SIMA duties

 Amount of anti-dumping duty owing: $50

-In subsidy cases, countervailing duties are imposed after the CITT has issued an injury finding.
 The countervailing duty is equal to the amount of subsidy on the product.
 If imported goods are subject to countervailing duties, there is always an amount payable.
 This is because countervailing duty is a set amount, usually on a per unit basis (i.e. per kilogram, per ton, per bushel, etc.).
-Amounts of subsidy are usually publicly available and can be obtained by contacting your regional CBSA office or the SIMA Compliance Unit.
+The countervailing duties amount can be found in the Duty Liability (Countervailing duties) section on the Measure in Force Web page.

 Units imported: 100

 Generally, provisional duties are applicable on importations of subject goods during the provisional period, which begins on the date the CBSA makes a preliminary determination of dumping or subsidizing and ends on the earlier of the date that the CBSA causes the investigation to be terminated or the date the CITT issues its final decision on injury.
 These duties are based on estimates and only apply during the provisional period.
 Because these duties are temporary they cannot be appealed.

 However, if in making a preliminary determination, the CBSA determines that the estimated margin of dumping of, or the estimated amount of subsidy on, the goods is insignificant, the dumping and/or subsidy investigation will continue but provisional duties will not be imposed on goods of the same description imported into Canada during the provisional period.
 A margin of dumping less than 2% of the export price and an amount of subsidy of the goods less than 1% of the export price are normally considered insignificant.